Agnes Scott College Statement on Gender Expression and Gender Identity

 - In our strategic plan for 2014, Engaging a Wider World, we have committed to becoming “a living laboratory of campus-wide commitment to justice, courage, integrity, respect and responsibility.”
 Our goal is to “develop a more inclusive campus community that provides all members with avenues for participation and voice” and to “cultivate knowledge of and respect for diversity as key ingredients for educational excellence.”
 3

 - In light of these commitments, we support students, including students who identify as lesbian, gay, bisexual, transgender, queer, intersex or questioning (LGBTQIQ).
 This support takes the form of a variety of campus services designed to create a safe learning and living environment for all.
-To maintain our Title IX status as a women’s college, we admit undergraduate students who identify as female.
-Our goal is to embrace both our identity as a woman’s college and our identity as an inclusive community.
+We recognize and value individuals across the spectrum of gender and are proud of the number of transwomen, transmen, and non-binary individuals who have been admitted and/or graduated from Agnes Scott.
+We embrace our identity as a women’s college and as a community committed to inclusive excellence in our mission.

 - We will continue to support efforts to cultivate understanding and acceptance of gender diversity so that all persons regardless of their gender identity and gender expression are fully recognized as citizens and feel safe leading authentic lives.